overflowwebdesigns/midAmMailer/README.md

 - The app assumes a specific table structure on the USGA page.
 If the page layout changes, the XPath selectors may need adjustment.
 - SMS delivery depends on Verizon's email-to-SMS gateway.
-- The app runs continuously and checks for updates every hour.
+- The app runs continuously and checks for updates every 10 minutes.
 - test